I received an interesting comment from a reader (Jason Weber) that shed some more light on this book:

 Daniel Dennett's criticisms of Benjamin Libet's famous experiment on intentionality:

-In principle, I do not believe that Dennett disagrees with the notion that unconscious parts of the brain cause consciousness."
+In principle, I do not believe that Dennett disagrees with the notion that unconscious parts of the brain cause consciousness."-you are right

 "He disagrees that attaining an absolute timing of conscious events from verbal reports is possible because consciousness does not happen in a centralized location in the brain.